Duong37/capisoft-interndocs/mobile/mobile-tasks.md

     - Use the Capacitor Haptics Plugin: https://capacitorjs.com/docs/v3/apis/haptics
 - Add a splash screen of your choice to your app!

-You may have noticed that your auth state does not carry on between sessions.
-Because local storage works differently on web and mobile, firebase authentication has its own Capacitor plugin to work on mobile apps as well.

 ***Task: Adapt your auth flow to work with CapacitorJS***

 - Follow the installation guide here: https://www.npmjs.com/package/@capacitor-firebase/authentication.